segmentio/segment-docs/src/connections/destinations/catalog/actions-google-sheets/index.md

 id: 627ea052118e3cd530d28963
 ---

-The Google Sheets destination allows you to sync your warehouse data to a Google spreadsheet, and automate updates to that spreadsheet as your data changes.
-This destination allows you to automate the workflow of exporting CSVs from your warehouse.
+The Google Sheets destination allows you to sync your warehouse data to a Google spreadsheet, and update the spreadsheet automatically as your data changes.
+This destination automates the workflow of exporting CSVs from your warehouse.

 The Google Sheets destination can be connected to **Reverse ETL warehouse sources only**.